MA Program Description

 - Three letters of recommendation

 - A personal statement of up to 300 words, indicating areas of interest and objectives in obtaining a Master’s degree in Peace and Conflict Studies.

 - Students who are not U.S. citizens or Permanent Residents, of countries where English is not the spoken language, must submit a TOEFL or IELTS score taken within the last two years.

 - Applicants may be requested to provide writing samples, and/or interview personally or by video conference.

 Applications for Fall may be submitted at any time.
-They will be evaluated promptly when all application material is complete, and acceptance notices sent out within weeks.
+They will be evaluated promptly when all application material is complete.
 We will consider applications up until July 1.

 Normally, admission is for Fall only.
 The introductory Graduate Seminar is given each Fall, and that is a foundation for participation in the program.
 Under special circumstances, we will consider an application for Spring admission.